-To study the correspondence between facial movements and neural activity dynamics in brain regions downstream of the auditory midbrain, we performed extracellular single unit recordings from the primary auditory cortex (A1) with 64-channel laminar probes (Figure 6A).
-Isolated regular spiking (RS) single units increased their activity shortly after the presentation of broadband sounds, though it is difficult to isolate the relative contribution of sound-evoked sensory inputs from motor-preparatory inputs in instances where they overlap in time.
-For this reason, we identified spontaneous movements that occurred in the absence of sound (Figure 6B).
-We identified the layer (L) 4/5 boundary from the appearance of a short-latency sink in the translaminar current source density (Figure 6A, white arrow) and assigned each RS unit to L2/3, L4, L5, or L6.

-In L2/3 and L4, only 11% of RS units exhibited significant spike rate modulation during spontaneous facial movements (all positively modulated), whereas 26% of units in L5 and L6 were significantly modulated (17% positively modulated), (Figure 6C-D).
-A more granular analysis of spike rate modulation by depth confirmed prior reports that deep layer auditory cortex (ACtx) neurons are more strongly recruited by movement (Figure 6E) [32-35].
+To study the correspondence between facial movements and neural activity dynamics in brain regions downstream of the auditory midbrain, we performed extracellular single-unit recordings from the primary auditory cortex (A1) with 64-channel laminar probes and identified laminar boundaries based on current source density analysis (Figure 6A).
+Isolated regular spiking (RS) single units increased their activity shortly after the presentation of broadband sounds, making it difficult to isolate the relative contribution of sound-evoked sensory inputs from movement-related activation when they overlap in time.
+For this reason, we identified spontaneous FME transients that occurred during the silent inter-trial interval (Figure 6B).
+In L2/3 and L4, only 11% of A1 RS units exhibited significant spike rate modulation during spontaneous facial movements, whereas 25% of units in L5 and L6 were significantly modulated (Figures 6C and 6D).
+We and others have previously reported that self-initiated movements with or without coincident sound stimulation modulate the spike rates of layer 5 and layer 6 auditory cortex (ACtx) units more than upper layer units.34-36 Here, we also observed that spike rate modulation during spontaneous facial twitches was greater in deeper layer units (Figure 6E).
+Interestingly, motor-preparatory activity in ACtx begins hundreds of milliseconds before the onset of comparatively complex, goaldirected movements that involve licking or level pressing,3 but appeared coincident with the onset of spontaneous facial twitches.

-Deep layer ACtx neurons respond both to sound and movement, suggesting that they could be an obligatory relay for converting the sensory representation into a motor signal.
-On the other hand, sound-evoked first spike latencies are on the order of 15-25 ms in deep layer ACtx neurons [36], which is approximately coincident with the sound-evoked FME response (24 ± 1.1ms; Figure 1H).
-By contrast, sound-evoked first spike latencies in the inferior colliculus, an auditory midbrain structure, are on the order of 6-10 ms, thus occurring well ahead of sound-evoked movements [37].
-Inferior colliculus neurons also generate wave 4 of the ABR, which showed a close correspondence with changes in sound-evoked facial movements after noise exposure (Figure 5H) and also receive massive corticofugal feedback from the ACtx.
+Because deep-layer ACtx neurons respond both to sound and FME transients, they could be an obligatory relay for converting the sensory representation into a motor signal.
+On the other hand, sound-evoked first spike latencies are on the order of 10-25 ms in the deep-layer ACtx neurons,38 which overlaps with the onset of sound-evoked FME responses (24 ± 1.1 ms; Figure 2B).
+By contrast, sound-evoked first spike latencies in the inferior colliculus, an auditory midbrain structure, are on the order of 5-10 ms, thus occurring well ahead of sound-evoked movements.39 Inferior colliculus neurons also generate wave 4 of the ABR, which showed a close correspondence with changes in sound-evoked facial movements after noise exposure (Figure 6H) and also receive massive corticofugal feedback from the ACtx.
 Collectively, these pieces of evidence suggest an alternative model where ACtx is not a mediator of sound-evoked facial movements but instead modulates the sensorimotor transformation via its descending projections to subcortical nuclei.

-We reasoned that it would be possible to test these competing models by suppressing ACtx RS spiking and comparing sound-evoked facial movements with and without ACtx photoinhibition.
-If ACtx mediated the response, sound-evoked facial movements would be eliminated during cortical photoinhibition (Figure 6F, left).
-If ACtx played a modulatory role, sound-evoked facial movements would be attenuated or enhanced during cortical photoinhibition (Figure 6F, right).
-We suppressed ACtx spiking via bilateral optogenetic activation of parvalbumin-expressing GABAergic interneurons before, during, and after the presentation of a broadband noise stimulus and interleaving laser on trials with laser off trials (Figure 6G).
-Our findings clearly supported a modulatory model by demonstrating significant facilitation of sound-evoked facial movements on trials with optogenetic activation of GABAergic interneurons (Figure 6H-I).
+To further test the role of ACtx as a mediator or modulator of sound-evoked facial movements, we optogenetically inhibited ACtx RS unit spiking.
+If ACtx mediated the response, sound-evoked facial movements would be eliminated in photoinhibition trials (Figure 6F, left).
+If ACtx played a modulatory role, soundevoked facial movements would be attenuated or enhanced during cortical photoinhibition (Figure 6F, right).
+We first confirmed that optogenetic activation of parvalbumin-expressing (PV) GABAergic interneurons effectively suppressed spiking in ACtx RS units (Figure 6G) and, in the absence of sound, did not elicit facial movements (Figure S3).
+Next, we bilaterally activated PV neurons throughout the peri-stimulus period and interleaved laser-on trials with laser-off trials (Figure 6H).
+We found that FME was significantly enhanced during ACtx photoinhibition, supporting a conceptual model where the ACtx is a modulator rather than a mediator of sound-evoked facial movements (Figure 6I).